 It is outright laughable to see politicians in the run-up to the Presidential race in 2020 talk about what they will do to change the United States of America fundamentally.
-As a tribute to yesterday’s Memorial Day, let me emphasize how much of our defense and fight for freedom resides within our borders.
+As a tribute to yesterday’s Memorial Day, let me emphasize how much our defense and fight for freedom reside within our borders.

 Politicians agree on one thing; we must rebuild America.
-For we are on the cusp of losing our dominant position in the world, a world that must be inspired by renewable excellence, with all of humanity continually adapting to a dynamic equilibrium with nature, and not remaining stuck behind the wall of a persistent regurgitation or extrapolation of any nation’s aging past.
+For we are on the cusp of losing our dominant position in the world, a world that must be inspired by renewable excellence, with all of humanity continually adapting to a dynamic equilibrium with nature and not remaining stuck behind the wall of a persistent regurgitation or extrapolation of any nation’s aging past.
 Nature – in case you forgot – we all depend on for survival.

 The quasi-solutions these politicians on either side of the political aisle come up with are merely new mixtures of consequential bandaids to our broken systems.
 None of those mixtures will genuinely solve America’s problems, for no correlation of consequence can reliably revert to causation.
 Such is nature’s rule.
 A rule referred to as entropy, succinctly explained by Nobel prize winner Richard Feynman, in which cause leads to a consequence, not the other way around.

-So, a Presidential candidate who preaches that their preferred mixture of the size of government, amount of taxation, employment levels, health insurance coverage, class distinctions, and other modulations of consequence derived from the constructs we have built, will fundamentally improve the outlook of the United States is selling a heap of lies.
+So, a Presidential candidate who preaches that their preferred mixture of the size of government, amount of taxation, employment levels, health insurance coverage, class distinctions, and other modulations of consequence derived from the constructs we have built will fundamentally improve the outlook of the United States is selling a heap of lies.

 When you intensely study, as I have, why the operating-systems of humanity do not work or produce the expected results is when you discover, first, that they are not systems at all, and second, that the normalization of the system in question does not comport with our best and closest proxy of nature’s truth.
 Again, we must recognize how nature’s law ultimately rules our roost.